otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 ```

 The public part of the shared prekey and its signature, which are essential to
-implementing XZDH, will be included in the published User Profile.
+implementing XZDH, will be included in the published Prekey Profile.
 The
 signature of the shared prekey must be published in order to be deniable as it
 is created using the participant's long term keys.
-We consider the signature of
-the User Profile to be the signature of the shared prekey.

 A Non-interactive Auth Message has the format: